-Running an MIS, in accordance with the Corporations Act 2001 (Cth), can be a costly exercise as there is a requirement to hold an Australian Financial Services Licence prior to any offer of horse shares being made, along with several other compliance requirements.
+Running an MIS, in accordance with the Corporations Act 2001 (Cth), can be a costly exercise as there is a requirement to hold an Australian Financial Services Licence (AFSL) prior to any offer of horse shares being made, along with several other compliance requirements.

-Given the complex nature between the thoroughbred and financial services industries, ASIC has appointed Racing Victoria as Lead Regulator of horse racing syndicates in Victoria for offers which qualify for “conditional relief” under the ASIC Corporations (Horse Schemes) Instrument 2016/790.
+Given the complex nature between the thoroughbred and financial services industries, ASIC has appointed Racing Victoria as Lead Regulator of horse racing schemes in Victoria for offers which qualify for “conditional relief” under the ASIC Corporations (Horse Schemes) Instrument 2016/790.

 As Lead Regulator, Racing Victoria must approve any entity who intends to offer shares in a racehorse prior to such offers being published.
 All approved entities are registered on Racing Victoria’s Register of Promoters.